 The least cohesive object of any system is our wildcard: null

-Null is mapped to several different concepts on the real world
+Null is mapped to several different concepts in the real world

 Null is not polymorphic with any object so any function that invokes it will break the chain of subsequent calls.

-Example 1: Lets us model the interaction between people during current covid-19 pandemic.
+Example 1: Lets us model the interaction between people during the current covid-19 pandemic.